An Account of April 19, 1775

 On the surface, the Tea Act of 1773 was rooted in helping pay off the debt of the British Empire, caused in part by fighting the Seven Year War (French and Indian War) with France.
 Also, the revenue raised would pay British officials in the colonies, thus making them more loyal to Parliament and the British Crown.
 The Tea Act was one of many Parliamentary laws or “Acts” passed to raise revenue in the colonies.
 More importantly, the underlying purpose was for Parliament to display their authority to pass laws that were binding on the British colonies.
 Due to colonial opposition and resistance, many of these acts were repealed.
 However, the Tea Act, passed in 1773, sparked an immediate response throughout the colonies.

-The Tea Act was also seen as a mode for saving a British held company, the British East India Company.
+The Tea Act was also seen as a mode for saving a British held company, the British Eastbritish-east-india-tea-company-logo India Company.
 Before 1773, the company had to sell its tea in London and was subject to duties.
 The company had collected large quantities of tea in warehouses in London and was looking for a way to disperse the tea at a bargain.
 The Tea Act allowed the company to sell directly to American ports without paying the duties.
 This also forced American buyers to only purchase their tea from the East India Company, which was subject to a tax.
 The good news was the price of tea was reduced because the Company no longer had to pay the duties in London.
 Colonists resisted the notion that Parliament could force them to buy tea from the East Indian Company (many made a good living off of smuggled tea sales) and that they were required to pay a tax on the tea.

 The popular notion, “taxation without representation,” had been around since the 1750’s and became well-known in 1764 in response to the highly unpopular Sugar Act and Stamp Act.
 Colonial Whigs believed they had no representation in Parliament because they did not elect representatives to Parliament.
 British political theory and law believed in the model of “virtual representation” which meant the colonists did not vote for individual members of Parliament though that body, as a whole acted in the best interest for all British subjects.
 Colonial leaders, who for decades were allowed to vote for their representative bodies in their respective colony, did not accept this theory.
 The opposing views on representation began to open opposition to British authority over colonial matters.